smartinternz02/SBSPS-Challenge-10339-CloudCollabEdit-Empowering-Seamless-Document-Collaboration/README.md

 This Project is a Submission for IBM-SmartInternz Hack Challenge 2023

 We have successfully deployed our project using Docker Containerization on Openshift, and it is now accessible to everyone.
-You can access the project by visiting [URL or Link](https://react-frontend-tjmanojofficial-dev.apps.sandbox-m2.ll9k.p1.openshiftapps.com/).
+You can access the project by visiting this [Link](https://react-frontend-tjmanojofficial-dev.apps.sandbox-m2.ll9k.p1.openshiftapps.com/).
 Our project [brief description or purpose of the project](https://drive.google.com/drive/folders/1ZkXGRxBtpKK7X_H6rLjWT5BeBglr3iv9?usp=sharing).
 We have implemented security measures to protect sensitive data and ensure authorized access.

 TEAM- Thunder Breathing